Embedded Data Apps

 An Embedded Data App Opens in One TDP Environment and Not Another

-If an Embedded Data App opens in one of your TDP environments, but not another, and it returns a 400
+If an Embedded Data App opens in one of your TDP environments, but not another, and it returns a 400 error code, it's likely because of a cookie caching issue.

-To resolve the issue, clear the cookies in your web browser for all TDP related domains (domains ending in <*>.tetrascience.com
+To resolve the issue, clear the cookies in your web browser for all TDP related domains (domains ending in <*>.tetrascience.com).

 Documentation Feedback